 Chapeau d’Amour is the world´s most expensive hat; create by our friend Louis Mariette.
-Although the hat was presented in 2009, we want to show you the history behind Chapeau D’Amour.
-Louis was approach by Harrods to design one of the most spectacular creation, with a value of $2.7 million, making it the most expensive hat in the world.
+Although the hat was presented in 2009, we want to show you the history behind Chapeau d’Amour.
+Louis was approached by Harrods to design one of the most spectacular creations, with a value of $2.7 million, making it the most expensive hat in the world.
 Made of platinum and covered in stunning diamonds, the hat was inspired by ivy and bluebells.

 The creative inspiration arose from a deep passion to make something unique and unusual, and to extend my imagination by using embellishments that were intriguing.
 It was important for me to push to the limit my skills in millinery and experimentation in the techniques used.

 The Journey behind how it all happened began when a dear friend of mine, Mo Mohensen, who worked in Harrods, approached me to make something new for the launch date of the new luxury millinery and wedding department.
 He explained that the main sponsors were the American Express Platinum card.

 Immediately the vision hit me.
 Create a diamond hat using Platinum.

 Once I contacted The Platinum Guild they were excited about the concept and told me about a rare fabric they had developed that they would be delighted to provide as a block for the base of the hat.